 A recent report from the Federal Reserve Bank of Philadelphia, finds 950,000 homeowners who are over 90 days behind on mortgage payments are not in forbearance and over half of those homeowners currently have no loss mitigation plan in place.
 Among homeowners with private-label and portfolio loans (30% of the mortgage market) and who are 90+ days delinquent, only 25% and 34% respectively are in loss mitigation options.

-Mortgage Bankers Association (MBA) November, 2021 data indicate that at that time over three times the number of homeowners were seeking repayment options and payment reductions after a forbearance rather than being able to reinstate the loan by paying back the missed payments.
+Mortgage Bankers Association (MBA) November, 2021 data indicate that at that time over three times the number of homeowners are seeking repayment options and payment reductions after a forbearance rather than being able to reinstate the loan by paying back the missed payments.
 HUD’s Neighborhood Watch database show that over 420,000 FHA homeowners are seriously delinquent.
 Among reverse mortgage homeowners, almost 30,000 older homeowners are in default on their property taxes, homeowners’ insurance, or other regular fees associated with owning their homes.
 More than 10,000 reverse mortgage homeowners already are in foreclosure, but only around 3,500 have requested a COVID-19 extension.

 The risks are even greater for homeowners of color.
 The U.S. Census Bureau’s Household Pulse Survey (Jan.
 26, 2022–Feb.
 7, 2022) indicates that 3.3% of white homeowners reported being in a household that was behind on mortgage payments, compared to 7.8% of Black homeowners and 6.1% of Hispanic or Latino homeowners.